adamsilver/fdpb/04-a-login-form.md

 ![Santander](./images/04/santander.png)

 The first problem with this approach is that sites will auto-tab between the fields.
 That is, focus is moved to the next text box automatically as the user enters a pre-determined number of characters.
-But as the BBC's UX guidance[^3] says:
+But as the BBC's UX guidance[^] says:

 > it can be disorienting and hinder users from verifying information or correcting mistakes if the focus automatically changes when the user is not expecting it.